vega-ken/tasks-today-habitica/README.md

 I created this program as a way to practice and to use [Habitica](https://habitica.com/) as a more convenient task manager for me.
 It uses the [Habitica API v3](https://habitica.com/apidoc/), HTML, CSS, JS and Bootstrap.

+### Features

+* Shows all your actual tasks on Habitica.
+* Creation of tasks and subtasks (for now, the default difficulty when creating them is hard).
+* Checking tasks and subtasks.
+* Deletion of tasks.
+* You can order the tasks, but this order won't sync with Habitica (working on it).

 ## Getting Started

 ### Prerequisites